After twenty years of reading and writing poetry, I’ve just released my first self-published poetry book!

 - Ideally, talk to someone who has already self-published a book.

-- When you feel you have a fairly good understanding, click on this Kindle Direct Publishing link.
+- When you feel you have a fairly good understanding, and if you decide to begin with KDP, click on this Kindle Direct Publishing link.

 - Check the layout and order three proof copies.